 The Board meets regularly every quarter and on an ad hoc basis, whenever the Articles of Association, the law or the Bank's needs necessitate it, given at least three (3) business days' notice.
 Submissions to the Board are circulated together with the agenda.
 Board meetings minutes are kept by the Secretary of the Board, approved at subsequent Board Meetings and signed by all Directors present.
+The Board is considered to be in quorum and meets validly when at least half plus one of its members are present or represented, provided that no less than three Directors are present.
+In determining the number of members for the quorum, fractions, if any, shall not be counted.
+Finally, the drawing up and signing of minutes by all the members of the Board of Directors or their representatives is equal to a decision of the Board of Directors, even if no meeting has preceded.

 B.1.2 The Board is assisted in carrying out its duties by Board Committees.
 The Board delegates some of its responsibilities to such Board Committees and approves their mandate and composition, save for the composition of the Audit Committee whose members are appointed by the General Meeting.
 The Board receives regular and ad hoc reports from the Audit Committee, Board Risk Committee, Nomination Committee, Remuneration Committee and Strategic Planning Committee and assesses their performance as per the provisions of the Bank's Board and Board Committees Evaluation Policy.
-The structure of the Board and Board Committees' membership as well as the members who are appointed as the risk and financial/audit experts are fully described in the Corporate Governance Statement which is included in Bank's Directors Report which also sets out the number of meetings, of the Board and its Committees and overall attendance by Directors.
+The structure and membership of the Board and Board Committees as well as the members who are appointed as the risk and financial/audit experts are fully described in the Corporate Governance Statement which is included in Bank's Directors Report which also sets out the number of meetings, of the Board and its Committees and overall attendance by Directors.
 The Board Committees' Terms of Reference and composition are available on the Bank's website.

-B.1.3 Eurobank has arranged appropriate insurance cover in respect of legal action against its Directors.
+B.1.3 Eurobank has arranged appropriate insurance coverage in respect of legal action against its Directors.